 Keep an emergency kit in your vehicle, this might include a coat, torch and portable phone charger.
 A full list of emergency items to keep to hand can be found here

-If you break down on a motorway, you’ll be easier to find if you call from an emergency SOS phone.
-Your breakdown provider can call you back on your mobile with any updates if necessary.
+If you break down on a motorway, you can call from an emergency SOS phone and your breakdown provider can call you back on your mobile with any updates if necessary.

-We understand no matter how prepared you are accidents happen.
-Please contact us immediately if you do ever need our help.
+We understand no matter how prepared you are accidents happen, so contact us immediately if you need our help.